Internal ballistics: Accuracy and bore characteristics

 Nearly all small bore firearms, with the exception of shotguns, have rifled barrels.
 The rifling imparts a spin on the bullet, which keeps it from tumbling in flight.
 The rifling is usually in the form of sharp edged grooves cut as helices along the axis of the bore, anywhere from 2 to 16 in number.
 The areas between the grooves are known as lands.

 Another system, polygonal rifling, gives the bore a polygonal cross section.
 Polygonal rifling is not very common, used by only a few European manufacturers as well as the American gun manufacturer Kahr Arms.
 The companies that use polygonal rifling claim greater accuracy, lower friction, and less lead and/or copper buildup in the barrel.
 Traditional land and groove rifling is used in most competition firearms, however, so the advantages of polygonal rifling are unproven.

-There are three common ways of rifling a barrel, and one emerging technology:
+There are four methods of rifling a barrel: